How Ukraine’s first lady stuck a hammer blow against Putin via the UK

 Ukraine’s First Lady Olena Zelenska has repeatedly said that one of the most unexpected outcomes for Moscow after invading Ukraine is that “soft power fought back”.

 I hadn’t quite appreciated what she meant until I interviewed her from the heart of Kyiv.
-There I learnt first-hand how soft diplomacy can have an instant impact on the world stage.
+There I learned first-hand how soft diplomacy can have an instant impact on the world stage.

 Sitting in the bunker-like command centre in Kyiv, Mrs Zelenska was clear that one of the keys to ending this war was ending sanctions dodging by countries trading with Moscow through third nations.

 Without cutting this funding to the Kremlin’s war machine, the invasion will drag on endlessly – undermining the money and weapons being poured into Ukraine's military by Western allies.
-And ultimately meaning Moscow might win.
+And, ultimately, meaning Moscow might win.

 Watch the full interview here